-National Order of the Star of Romania in the rank of Grand Cross "for her exceptional achievements, as a sign of high appreciaton for her entire career" and was made Officer of the Ordre des Arts et des Lettres by the French Government and received the UNESCO Medal for Artistic Achievements.
+National Order of the Star of Romania in the rank of Grand Cross "for her exceptional achievements, as a sign of high appreciaton for her entire career" and was made Officer of the

+Ordre des Arts et des Lettres by the French Government.
+She has also received the UNESCO Medal for Artistic Achievements.

 She is Commander of the Order of The Star of Italian Solidarity.

-She created in 2003 in Brasov the National Festival and Romanian Song Competition and presented The Gran Gala UNESCO-UNICEF Romania in Venice, celebration of the world premiere of Verdi's La Traviata, she was honoured in the United States, with Virginia Zeani, as a great interpreter of the role of Violetta Valéry.
-She presented then Verdi's masterpiece interpreted by the Romanian laureates of the Darclée Competition.
+She created in 2003 in Brasov the National Festival and Romanian Song Competition and presented The Grand Gala UNESCO-UNICEF Romania in Venice, celebration of the world premiere of Verdi's La Traviata, she was honoured in the United States, with Virginia Zeani, as a great interpreter of the role of Violetta Valéry.
+On that occasion, she presented Verdi's masterpiece interpreted by the Romanian laureates of the Darclée Competition.

 A study shows that, in the long history of the Teatro alla Scala in Milan, Mariana Nicolesco is the soprano who appeared in the most premiere assolute.

 For her "extraordinary performances and for everything she does for the young generation" she was proclaimed in Berlin Musician of the Year: «A great Voice for the Renaissance of Culture».

 In 2005, commemorating 50 years since the great Romanian composer George Enescu passed away, Mariana Nicolesco presented in world premiere, for the George Enesco International Year proclaimed by UNESCO, his Complete Songs, interpreted by the laureates of the Romanian National Song Competition she created in Brasov.
 As a result of the great success of the evening, broadcast by the national TV, Mariana Nicolesco and her young friends were invited for Gala Concerts dedicated to Enescu's Songs in Japan, at the Aichi World Exhibition as well as in Nagoya and Tokyo, in Prague, Paris, Rome and New York.
-Enescu's Complete Songs were released on the occasion on CD and DVD.
-In no time, exceptional echoes appeared in the international music magazines, from Orpheus in Berlin to Amadeus in Milan.
+Enescu's Complete Songs were released on that occasion on CD and DVD.
+Shortly afterwards, exceptional echoes appeared in the international music magazines, from Orpheus in Berlin to Amadeus in Milan.

 the same year she was made UNESCO Artist for Peace "in recognition of her commitment to musical heritage,